 Energetic, passionate about literature, and personable are qualities that Ms. Wong is well-known for among her student and parent community.

 Ms. Wong graduated from the University of California Irvine where she received a double B.A. in English and Psychology, in addition to a double minor in Education and Linguistics.
 Soon after, she decided to obtain her Master’s degree in Education at UC Berkeley.
 Ms. Wong also earned her Administrative Credential at San Jose State University.
 Ms. Wong has been part of the faculty at Mission San Jose High School where she taught 9th and 11th grade Honors and College Prep English from 2003-2013.
-In Fall 2016, Ms. Wong returned to the classroom at Mission San Jose High School to continue sharing passion for literature with high school students.
+In Fall 2016, Ms. Wong returned to the classroom at Mission San Jose High School to continue sharing her passion for literature with high school students.

-While teaching at Mission San Jose High School, Ms. Wong served as Mission’s Peer Counseling teacher, Key Club International advisor, as well as the Freshmen and Senior Class Advisor.
+While teaching at Mission San Jose High School, Ms. Wong served as Mission’s Peer Counseling teacher, Key Club International advisor, as well as Freshmen and Senior Class Advisor.
 She holds a C.L.A.D.
 (Cultural, Language, and Development) credential and is G.A.T.E certified.
-During her teaching experience, Ms. Wong also spent a great deal of her time working with students in the fourth to seventh grade level through Clinton’s Academic Literacy Program.
+During her teaching experience, Ms. Wong also spent a great deal of her time working with students in the fourth to seventh-grade level through Clinton’s Academic Literacy Program.

-Ms. Wong completed her College Admissions Counseling Certification from the University of California, Los Angeles in November 2015 where she graduated with academic distinction.
+Ms. Wong completed her College Admissions Counseling Certification from the University of California, Los Angeles where she graduated with academic distinction.

-Passionate about not only educating students while in their school years, Ms. Wong is committed to assisting students through the college admissions process.
-During college season, Ms. Wong and her team will review on average of 700 college essay drafts and support submission for hundreds of college applications.
+Ms. Wong and her team are committed to assisting students through the college admissions process.
+During college season, Ms. Wong and her team will review on average 700+ college essay drafts and support submissions for hundreds of college applications.

 Ms. Wong is a member of the following professional associations: